jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     externalFacingBindHost=HOST
         The default binding host name or address for all external-facing sockets

-    externalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    externalFacingBindTcpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of default binding port ranges for all external-facing TCP sockets
+        The comma separated list of default binding port ranges for all external-facing TCP sockets

-    externalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    externalFacingBindUdpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of default binding port ranges for all external-facing UDP sockets
+        The comma separated list of default binding port ranges for all external-facing UDP sockets

-    externalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    externalFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of default socket settings for all external-facing sockets
+        The comma separated list of default socket settings for all external-facing sockets

     internalFacingBindHost=HOST
         The default binding host name or address for all internal-facing sockets

-    internalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    internalFacingBindTcpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of default binding port ranges for all internal-facing TCP sockets
+        The comma separated list of default binding port ranges for all internal-facing TCP sockets

-    internalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    internalFacingBindUdpPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of default binding port ranges for all internal-facing UDP sockets
+        The comma separated list of default binding port ranges for all internal-facing UDP sockets

-    internalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    internalFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of default socket settings for all internal-facing sockets
+        The comma separated list of default socket settings for all internal-facing sockets

     lastRouteId=ROUTE_ID
         The ID for the last and unassigned route (default is lastRoute)